Dr Jenny Pickerill

 I have a new report out on the findings from the Affordable eco-homes project (.pdf) (April 2011).

-- Sophie Hadfield-Hill - 'Middle class perceptions of sustainability and the environment' (with Professor Michael Bradshaw).
+- Sophie Hadfield-Hill - The future of responsible lending in India; Perceptions of sustainability and the environment (with Professor Michael Bradshaw).
+[Completed 2009]

 Research Areas for PhD Supervision

 Environmental geographies; grassroot environmental solutions; Indigenous geographies; eco-building; geographies of sustainability transitions; environmental justice; collective action; participatory methodologies.

 Enquiries: If you are interested in studying for a PhD in one of these research areas, please make informal enquiries via geogPhD@le.ac.uk